Sentinel Dome and Taft Point in Yosemite.

 During this period, Glacier Point Road has opened, and the snow along the trails has typically melted, making them more accessible for all hikers.

-Late Spring (May – June): Expect cooler temperatures, lush meadows, and possibly lingering snow on the trails.
+🌷Late Spring (May – June): Expect cooler temperatures, lush meadows, and possibly lingering snow on the trails.
+Be aware that Glacier Point Road may not be open in May so check road conditions before you go.

 Taft Point is best at sunset, offering dramatic views as the golden light illuminates Yosemite Valley.